jeffknupp/blog/content/2013-08-16-open-sourcing-a-python-project-the-right-way.md

 1. [Sphinx](http://www.sphinx-doc.org) for auto-generated HTML documentation
 1. [TravisCI](https://travis-ci.org/) for continuous testing integration
 1. [ReadTheDocs](https://readthedocs.org) for continuous documentation integration
+1. [Cookiecutter](https://github.com/audreyr/cookiecutter-pypackage) to automate these steps when starting your next project

 *Note: In this article, I'll assume you have an existing code base you're looking to open source (and I'll assume you're using Python 2.7.x, but the steps are largely the same if you're using Python 3.x).*